-Known as the Four Temperaments from Hippocrates, and The Four Humors from Galen, these great medical minds believed that a balance of four bodily fluids was necessary to maintain health.
+Known as the Four Temperaments from Hippocrates, and The Four Humors from Galen, these great medical minds believed that a balance of 4 bodily fluids was necessary to maintain health.

-What were previously external elements now became bodily fluids (or humors), which affected our behaviors, but this time from internal influences.
-Phlegm/Phlegmatic is associated with the element water and represents calmness.
-Blood/Sanguine is associated with the element air and represents cheerfulness.
-Yellow Bile/choleric was associated with the element fire and represents enthusiasm.
-Black bile/Melancholic was associated with the element earth ad represented being somber.
+What were previously external elements became bodily fluids (or humors), which affected our behaviors, but this time from internal influences.
+Phlegm/Phlegmatic was associated with the element water, representing calmness.
+Blood/Sanguine was associated with the element air, representing cheerfulness.
+Yellow Bile/choleric was associated with the element fire, representing enthusiasm.
+Black bile/Melancholic was associated with the element earth, representing being somber.
 One’s dominant humor was believed to have determined his or her personality type.

 Carl Gustav Jung and the Development of the Myers Briggs Type Indicator (MBTI):

-Katherine Cook Brigg and her daughter Isabel Briggs Myers worked with Jung’s theories and published the first MBTI survey in 1962.
-The new evolution of Jung’s theories now had four dichotomies of personality, focusing on normal populations and naturally occurring differences.
+Katherine Cook Briggs and her daughter, Isabel Briggs Myers, worked with Jung’s theories and published the first MBTI survey in 1962.
+The new evolution of Jung’s theories now had 4 dichotomies of personality, focusing on normal populations and naturally occurring differences:

 William Moulton Marston PhD and the Development of the DISC Personality Test

-In his book, Marston showcased his extensive research and theory behind the DISC model.
-He found that behavioral characteristics could be grouped together in four main divisions called personality styles.
-People with similar styles tend to exhibit specific behavioral characteristics common to that style.
-Marston named four dimensions of behavior, and created a means to identify the relative propensity of individuals to behave accordingly.
-The acronym DISC is represented by:
+Marston showcased his extensive research and theory behind the DISC model in his book.
+He found that behavioral characteristics could be grouped together in 4 main divisions, called personality styles.
+People with similar styles tend to exhibit specific, observable behavioral characteristics common to that style.
+Marston named the 4 dimensions of behavior and created a means to identify the relative propensity of individuals to behave accordingly.
+The DISC acronym is represented by:

-For the most part, there are no pure styles, but all people share these four styles in varying degrees of intensity represented by graphs with a midline.
-These composite styles are known as style blends, each with their own characteristics, preferences, fears, strengths and limitations.
+For the most part, there are no pure styles, but all people share these four styles in varying degrees of intensity represented by graphs with a mid-line.
+These composite styles are known as personality style blends, each with their own characteristics, preferences, fears, strengths and limitations.

 In 1940, Walter Clark took Marston’s theories and developed the first DISC Personality Profile Report.
-Fast forward to the present and this system has become known as the universal language of behavior because of it’s simplicity and sincerity.
-The language is easily learned, understood, and administered by widespread audiences.
+Fast forward in DISC history to the present, and this system has become known as the universal language of behavior because of its simplicity and sincerity.
+The language is easily learned, understood and administered by widespread audiences.
 Since it has been established, DISC has consistently proven to be a reliable and valid instrument.